ufjschool/ob-s14/drafts/final/sports.md

 Greene's training program didn't just work for the athlete, it excelled.
 Yeguete was a starting forward for most of the 2013-2014 season and racked up about  900 minutes and about 200 rebounds.

 With the Gators finishing the season as SEC champions and making it to the Final Four in the NCAA tournament, Greene couldn't be happier.
-His enthusiasm is a staple for the team — win or lose.
+His enthusiasm, however, is a staple for the team — win or lose.

 “One way I’ve been successful is I’m very, very energetic and very passionate about what we do," he described.
 "So when my guys come in to train, they tend to feed off my energy.
 When they come in, I’m ready to go right off the bat.”